jaohenritm/Health-Insurance-Cross-Sell/README.md

 The objective was to practice and learn more about "Learn to Rank" solutions, and I think that it was a satisfactory one as we learned more about
 Business, Python and a tip of JavaScript.

 For the Insurance All company the new model have 3x more effectiveness in achieving their clients.

-So if the company would sell 5,000 insurances, now they will sell nearly 15,000 with these same number of calls.
-It's now for the business team to decide if that metrics are a satisfactory one or if we should try to improve our model.
+So now, to do a simulation we will consider somethings:
+- The Test dataset which contains 127,000 clients.
+- The Test dataset contains the same distribution as the Train dataset.
+- For every sale, the company profits $2,000 dollars.

+Using our model instead the baseline one, the company would profit approximately **$25,400,000 dollars.**